-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of the rules of the Financial Conduct Authority, Prudential Regulatory Authority, UK tax legislation and equivalent laws and regulations applicable to the company, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of the rules of the Financial Conduct Authority and Prudential Regulatory Authority and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journals, and management bias through judgments and assumptions in significant accounting estimates.
 Audit procedures performed by the engagement team included:

-- Making enquiries of management and those charged with governance in relation to known or suspected instances of noncompliance with laws and regulation and fraud; - Reviewing key correspondence with the Financial Conduct Authority and Prudential Regulation Authority; - Challenging assumptions and judgments made by management in their significant accounting estimates, in particular in relation to the risk of bias in the impairment of loans and advances (see related key audit matter above); - Identifying and testing selected journal entries, in particular journal entries posted by senior management or with unusual account combinations; and - Incorporating unpredictability into the nature, timing and/or extent of our testing.
+- Making enquiries of management and those charged with governance in relation to non compliance with laws and regulation and fraud; - Reviewing key correspondence with the Financial Conduct Authority and Prudential Regulation Authority; - Challenging assumptions and judgments made by management in their significant accounting estimates, in particular in relation to the risk of bias in the impairment of loans and advances (see related key audit matter above); - Identifying and testing selected journal entries, in particular journal entries posted by senior management or with unusual account combinations; and - Incorporating unpredictability into the nature, timing and/or extent of our testing.